Cloud-Architekt/cloud-architekt.github.io/_posts/2020-07-02-azuread-sspr-deployment-and-detection.md

 ## Unlocking accounts by SSPR
-Active Directory accounts (on-premises) will also be „unlocked“ if user resets their password and write-back is enabled.
+Active Directory accounts (on-premises) will also be „unlocked“ if user resets their password and writeback is enabled.

 But you have also the option to separate both operations by enabling to „unlock accounts“ without resetting the password of the account: